Archival Pigment Ink Prints

-In 1895, the City of Austin acquired a novel street-lighting system from Detroit consisting of thirty-one 165-foot tower lights.
-Their cool glow and looming height earned them the popular moniker "Moonlight Towers."
-In the 1930s, however, the towers were all but obsolete due to the advent of newer, brighter street lamps that were closer to the ground.
+In 1895, the City of Austin, Texas acquired a novel street-lighting system from Detroit consisting of thirty-one 165-foot tower lights.
+Their cool glow and looming height earned them the popular moniker “Moonlight Towers.”
+By the 1930s, however, the towers were all but obsolete due to the advent of newer, brighter street lamps that were closer to the ground.
 Over the years for a variety of reasons including public safety and urban growth, more than half of the original towers have been removed.
-This series preserves the remaining towers at their most visible moment just after they turn on at dusk.
+This series preserves the remaining towers at their most visible moment just after dusk when they flicker on.

 Available at Stephen L. Clark Gallery in Austin, Texas